WordPress/gutenberg/packages/scripts/README.md

 #### Advanced information

 This script uses [webpack](https://webpack.js.org/) behind the scenes.
-It'll look for a webpack config in the top-level directory of your package and will use it if it finds one.
-If none is found, it'll use the default config provided by `@wordpress/scripts` packages.
+It’ll look for a webpack config in the top-level directory of your package and will use it if it finds one.
+If none is found, it’ll use the default config provided by `@wordpress/scripts` packages.
 Learn more in the [Advanced Usage](#advanced-usage) section.

 ### `check-engines`